Disney’s Polynesian Village Resort Review (Too Expensive or Worth Every Penny?)

 The Lure of Disney’s Polynesian

-Disney’s Polynesian sits along the shores of Seven Seas Lagoon, directly between Disney’s Grand Floridian and the Transportation and Ticket Center.
+Part of the lure of Disney’s Polynesian Resort is its location.
+Since it is among the Magic Kingdom Resorts, it commands a higher price tag than others.
+The resort sits along the shores of Seven Seas Lagoon, directly between Disney’s Grand Floridian and the Transportation and Ticket Center.
 Cinderella Castle is visible from the resort’s white-sand beaches, and from some angles, you can see Disney’s Contemporary Resort.

-Additionally, guests can continue on the walkway from the Grand Floridian to the Magic Kingdom if desired.
+Guests can walk between the resorts since the Polynesian property adjoins the Grand Floridian.
+If desired, you can also continue on the walkway from the Grand Floridian to the Magic Kingdom.
 Therefore, when you stay at Disney’s Polynesian, the most popular theme park in the entire world is only a walk, monorail ride, or boat ride away.
 It doesn’t get much better than that.

 Theming at Disney’s Polynesian